-Similes for Annoyed Examples
+Similes for Annoyed: As Annoyed As Comparisons (2025)

-As irritated as a mosquito bite.
+As annoying as a mosquito bite.

 Meaning: This simile captures a low-level, persistent annoyance, much like the itchiness of a mosquito bite.